To become a registered Childminder in Monmouthshire, please read the following information:

 1) Download The Steps to Becoming A Childminder Document below

 Before becoming a childminder in Monmouthshire, you will need to understand all the requirements you must undertake.
-Download the Childminder Brief at the bottom of this page for everything you need to know, and contact Rachel D’Orsey, on 01633 644527 who will arrange a meeting to discuss the process with you.
+Download the Childminder Brief at the bottom of this page for everything you need to know, and contact the childcare team on 01633 644527 who will help you to start the process.

 2) The IHC & PCP Childminding Course